Abdullah2020/IEEE-Student-ComSoc/README.md

 #### Brief Overview

-The script demonstrates a mutual authentication handshake between a UAV and a base entity (challenge–response).
-It typically:
+The script demonstrates a mutual authentication handshake between a UAV and a static gateway entity.

-- Creates/uses identifiers and nonces
-- Computes/verifies message tags (e.g., hashes/MACs)
-- Prints each step and the final success/failure result to the console

 #### How to Run